danruod/BERTPhylo/README.md

 We recommend running on a Linux system.
 The setup should be completed within a few minutes.

-The PlantSeqs dataset needs to be [downloaded](https://drive.google.com/drive/folders/1wAQVjLYqlRA_0Xk9I3XvOsh_A-sdb9zZ?usp=sharing) manually and stored at `./plantseqs/`.
+The PlantSeqs dataset needs to be [downloaded](https://drive.google.com/drive/folders/1wAQVjLYqlRA_0Xk9I3XvOsh_A-sdb9zZ?usp=sharing) manually and stored at root directory of BERTPhylo (`./`).

 ## Reproduction Instructions